Browse by Region

 On 21 November 2012, Trial Chamber II decided to separate the joint case against the two suspects, as they are considering a change to Katanga’s mode of legal responsibility for the alleged crimes.

 On 18 December 2012, Trial Chamber II found Ngudjolo Chui not guilty of the alleged crimes (see below for further information).
-The verdict in the case against Katanga is expected in 2013.

 For more information:

 • Sign up for our email updates and trial summaries (and follow us on Twitter and Facebook).

 On 18 October 2007, an arrest warrant listing nine counts of war crimes and four counts of crimes against humanity in the Ituri district of eastern DRC was unsealed for Germain Katanga, alleged commander of the Force de résistance patriotique en Ituri (FRPI).
 Alleged acts include murder or willful killing, inhumane acts, sexual slavery, rape, cruel or inhuman treatment, using children to participate actively in hostilities, outrages upon personal dignity, intentional attack against the civilian population, pillaging and destruction of property.
 The arrest warrant had been issued on 2 July but made public on 18 October 2008.
 Katanga was surrendered by the DRC authorities and transferred to the ICC on 17 October 2007.